International Day of Parliamentarism

 The New Zealand Parliament has a long and rich history.
 It was established in 1854, making it one of the oldest parliaments in the world.
 The parliamentary system is based on the Westminster model, which has served as an inspiration to many other countries around the world.
 Over the years, the New Zealand Parliament has played a vital role in shaping the country's political, economic, and social landscape.
 Today, it continues to be a beacon of democracy and good governance, and the celebration of the International Day of Parliamentarism is an affirmation of this.
 International Day of Parliamentarism is observed annually on June 30th.

-International Day of Parliamentarism facts
+Top 8 Facts for 2026 International Day of Parliamentarism in NZ

 Top things to do in NZ for this observance